 Cost: $1,600/team + $50 processing fee

 While Spokane AAU does not form teams, we do try to help connect non-rostered players with teams through our Free Agent Forum on Facebook.
 Parents and coaches can connect using the form to help form teams for the upcoming season .
-All interested players looking for teams and Spokane AAU coaches looking for players can click the link below to visit the forum.
+Please check back next year to join the forum.

 Each player and coach, including assistant coaches and the team contact (if he or she is also participating as a coach), is required to have a current AAU card to be involved in the league.
 This is a membership card that also provides supplemental liability and medical insurance during AAU-sanctioned events and activities.
 AAU card numbers are required on each team’s league and tournament rosters and the cost for the cards is separate from your team’s registration fee.
 You must provide a copy of those cards in your registration packet in order for it to be complete.
 Parents and coaches should also keep copies of the cards for their records.